Find out about our extensive hire services.Tell Me More

 “Unlike the similar systems being used by the Premier League broadcasters, our system is actually played out into the stadium using a high spec 12.1 concert grade surround sound system.
 This allows the players to get the full psychological benefit of having the crowd behind them even though the fans can’t be there.
 The flexibility of the system also allows us to locate the audio to specific stands within the stadium and position the chants so they sound like they are coming from the home end.”

 Swapping theatre stalls for football terraces, Autograph and Entourage are now working to bring the sound of the crowds back to Championship Football for the remainder of the season.

 “We are working with Championship clubs to help restore home advantage during the last vital few weeks of the season.
 The data from the Bundesliga is showing that home advantage has been radically reduced since the lockdown with a drop from 43% to 21% of games resulting in a home win.
 We believe that this advantage can be restored by creating a raucous home atmosphere that includes home team chants from the home stands to support the players on the pitch.
 We hope that once the Premier League players see the benefits of playing with a home crowd atmosphere that the Premier League will reconsider their position to enforce silent stadiums. ” – Andy Barnes, Entourage

-The system will debut in a Championship game for the first time at Loftus Road as QPR take on Barnsley on Saturday, and is being offered to other championship clubs over the remainder of the season.
+The system will debut in a Championship game at Loftus Road as QPR take on Barnsley on Saturday, and is being offered to other championship clubs over the remainder of the season.
 The team are also investigating how to roll out similar solutions for Rugby, Cricket and other sports later in the year.